n8willis/opentype-shaping-documents/opentype-shaping-gurmukhi.md

 "Reph" must be moved from the beginning of the syllable to its final position.
-Because Gurmukhi incorporates the `REPH_POS_BEFORE_SUBJOINED` shaping characteristic, this final position is immediately after the base consonant or syllable base and before any subjoined (below-base consonant or below-base dependent vowel) forms.
+Because Gurmukhi incorporates the `REPH_POS_BEFORE_SUBJOINED` shaping characteristic, this final position is immediately after the syllable base and before any subjoined (below-base consonant or below-base dependent vowel) forms.

   - If the syllable does not have a base consonant (such as a syllable